American Negro Ballet is founded

-On November 21, 1937, the American Negro Ballet, alternatively called the von Grona Ballet, debuted at the Lafayette Theater in Harlem.
+On November 21, 1937, the American Negro Ballet, alternatively called the von Grona Ballet, debuted at the Lafayette Theatre in Harlem.
 The company’s showcase was conducted by Dean Dixon.
-The music featured was a mixture of ballet staples and modern contemporaries of the time.
+The performance’s music was a mixture of ballet staples and modern contemporaries of the time.
 Igor Stravinsky’s “Firebird” was heard along with choreographic pieces set to the scores of W.C.
 Handy and Duke Ellington.

-In 1935, Eugene von Grona, who trained under German dancer and choreographer Mary Wigman, began dancing and choreographing ballets for the Roxy Theater.
-In Upper Manhattan, he submerged himself into the nightclub scene where he looked for black dancers.
-“I want them black, black, all Negro” von Grona is quoted to have said.
+In 1935, Eugene von Grona, who trained under German dancer and choreographer Mary Wigman, began dancing and choreographing ballets for the Roxy Theatre.
+In Upper Manhattan, he submerged himself into the nightclub scene, where he looked for Black dancers.
+“I want them black, black, all Negro,” von Grona is quoted to have said.
 He scouted them by promoting the company, offering scholarships, and more.
-Out of hundreds of applicants, Eugene von Grona chose twenty dancers.
+Out of hundreds of applicants, Eugene von Grona chose 20 dancers.
 Two notable dancers in the ANB were Lavinia Williams and Al Bledger.
-A pillar of the American Negro Ballet was that Eugene von Grona wanted to illustrate that black Americans could be respectable dance artists aside from the jazz dance genre.
+A pillar of the American Negro Ballet was that Eugene von Grona wanted to illustrate that Black Americans could be respectable dance artists outside of the jazz dance genre.

-Institute for Advanced Technology in the Humanities at University of Virginia via Social Networks and Archival Context (SNAC)- American Negro Ballet Entry:
+American Negro Ballet Company, Institute for Advanced Technology in the Humanities at University of Virginia via Social Networks and Archival Context (SNAC)

 Time Magazine Nov.
-29, 1937 excerpt via blackgirllonghair.com- American Negro Ballet blog post (with pictures):
+29, 1937 excerpt via blackgirllonghair.com

 Other Happenings in 1937

-- July 2 Amelia Earhart is reported missing on her iconic transatlantic flight
+Jul 2: Amelia Earhart is reported missing on her iconic transatlantic flight.

-- Dec 21 Walt Disney’s Snow White and the Seven Dwarfs premiered at the Carthay Circle Theater in Los Angeles
+Dec 21: Walt Disney’s Snow White and the Seven Dwarfs premieres at the Carthay Circle Theater in Los Angeles.